JokerQyou/maupassant-hugo/README.md

 By default DuckDuckGo is used when searching from sidebar.
 You can switch to Google by setting `search_provider = "google"` in `[params]` in your site config.

+## MathJax and strict Content Security Policy

+This theme uses MathJax to render mathematical expressions.
+Since the rendering happens in the browser, an external Javascript file has to be loaded.
+We're currently using the official MathJax CDN provided by Cloudflare.
+The domain is `cdnjs.cloudflare.com`.
+If a strict CSP was configured on your server, consider adding this domain to `script-src` so MathJax can run without issue.

+`unsafe-inline` should also be included in the `style-src` CSP so that MathJax could apply CSS styles correctly.

+If you don't know what CSP is, or have never configured one, it's most likely these extra configurations are unnecessary.

 # Analytics

 As a reader / user of the Internet I hate tracking, because we deserve privacy.
 But as a blogger I was always trying out for new and more accurate tracking / analytics product.